zahidalidev/CS-Material/Web & ROR.md

 - A useful way of populating a database with the initial data needed for a Rails project.
 This will allow us to populate the database in within our Rails Web application.

 ### rails Gems, what is gemfile, gemfile.lock
 - The Gemfile is where you specify which gems you want to use, and lets you specify which versions.
-The Gemfile. lock file is where Bundler records the exact versions that were installed.
+The Gemfile.lock file is where Bundler records the exact versions that were installed.
 This way, when the same library/project is loaded on another machine, running bundle install will look at the Gemfile.
 - A Gemfile is a file we create which is used for describing gem dependencies for Ruby programs.
 A gem is a collection of Ruby code that we can extract into a “collection” which we can call later.
 It lets you specify which gems you want to use, and which versions of these gems to use.
+-